aerleon/aerleon/docs/contributing.md

 ### Guidelines

 * Generally it is best to reach out before writing any significant amount of code.
-It may be that someone is almost finished with a fix, or maybe an idea needs to be discussed before hand.
+It may be that someone is almost finished with a fix, or maybe an idea needs to be discussed beforehand.
 The best place to reach out would be in a Github issue.
 * Tests always need to be included, these are important and cannot be skipped.
 Good tests make sure we are not accidentally breaking your code in the future.

 ## Code Style and Formatting